rriehle/plan-omega/manual/part-4-scenarios/19-war.md

 - After 2 weeks, radiation 1% of initial (but still dangerous)

 **Prevailing wind patterns:**

 - Northern Hemisphere: West to East (jet stream)
-- Fallout from US blast í Atlantic í Europe
+- Fallout from US blast ÔøΩ Atlantic ÔøΩ Europe
-- Fallout from Europe blast í Western Asia
+- Fallout from Europe blast ÔøΩ Western Asia
-- Fallout from Russia blast í Arctic, Pacific
+- Fallout from Russia blast ÔøΩ Arctic, Pacific

 **Safe zones from fallout:**

 - Southern Hemisphere (south of equator)
 - Upwind of blasts
 - Far from any detonations (1000+ km)

 **Dangerous zones:**

 - Downwind of multiple blasts
 - Near blast sites (for decades)
 - Areas with many detonations nearby